ishota/CarND-Behavioral-Cloning/writeup.md

 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

+## Collected data

+I used a carnd_p3 behavior data prepared by Udacity.
+In the behavior data, a steering angle for the image showing the front center, front right and front left of the car is recorded.
+The steering angle that circulate without departing from the course are recorded in two directions including reverse rotation.
+These following two images were actually used for model fitting.

+![alt text][jpg1]
+![alt text][jpg2]

+## Proposed model

 ## Start Guied